EvgenyChur/Project_Yandex/README.md

  2. Project dashboards, prepared in Tableau:
     1. [Dashboard][dashboard1] for task - Creating and setting a dashboard
     2. [Dashboard][dashboard2] for final project - Banks — segmentation of users by consumption
- 3. Practical projects in the original language is available [here][english]
+ 3. Practical projects in the original language is available [here][russian]

 ## Additional information: